so61pi/examples/db/readme.rst

     Releases are finalized on release branches.

-    In case we need to change the database schema on the release branch, we create a migration script for that on release branch, and also pick it to the dev branch.
+    In case we need to change the database schema on the release branch, we create a migration script for that on release branch (v2), and also pick it to the dev branch.
 Note that the picked version on dev must not conflict with the original one, otherwise we cannot upgrade our application from v2 (contains original version) to v3 (contains picked version).

+    This is simple, but we cannot remove old migration scripts as all new installations invoke all of those scripts.
+It can also lead to errors as the number of scripts grows.

   * Applying migrations